 Tenth week of spring semester (two weeks before reading period): It is recommended that a draft of the thesis be given to the two readers.

 First day of reading period: Thesis due.
-A bound copy of the thesis must be delivered to the undergraduate program office.
+A copy of the thesis must be delivered to the undergraduate program office.
 (There are no special departmental binding requirements for senior thesis, beyond those required by the University.)
 A .pdf file must also be emailed to the undergraduate office.
 Final copies should also be given to your readers.

 Reading period: Confirm scheduling of departmental exam and any special requests (media needs, etc.).

 Senior departmental exams: usually first two days of exam period

 Extensions: Extensions to the final deadlines are rare and granted only for exceptional circumstances.
 Requests for extensions must be discussed with the junior seminar leader, JP or thesis adviser, the faculty junior and senior advisers in the mathematics department, but may only be granted by the appropriate college dean(s).

 The final grade for independent work is assigned by the seminar leader or JP adviser (with the second reader, if applicable), in the case of junior independent work, and jointly by the thesis adviser and second reader, in the case of the senior thesis.
 In the case of the senior thesis, two grades are assigned: one for the quality of the presentation and defense, and one for the thesis itself.